 TESSA M. CABRERA

-In her free time, Ms. Cabrera volunteers with the Human Rights Campaign (HRC) to fight for equality on all levels for all people, in particular the LGBT-immigrant population.
-She enjoys spending time with her family and their two dogs, Franklin and Pocket.
+In her free time, Ms. Cabrera volunteers with the Human Rights Campaign (HRC) to fight for equality on all levels for all people.
+HRC is the largest organization fighting for LGBTQ equality in the United States.
+She is a member of the National Board of Governors for HRC and has been a member of the San Diego Steering Committee since 2014.
+She enjoys spending time with her wife and their two dogs, Franklin and Pocket.
 She also enjoys hiking, traveling, camping, concerts, food and cooking.

 J.D., Thomas Jefferson School of Law, 2014

 San Diego County Bar Association (SDCBA)